 Don is a long-time resident of the Kensington area of Vancouver Kingsway.
 He has been active in many community initiatives, including the Dickens Community Group, Mount Pleasant Parent Advisory Council, Fraser Street Neighbourhood Coalition, Tools for Peace, Co-op Radio, and Lawyers for Social Responsibility.
 He has taken particular interest in improving the lives of people with special needs.

-He has been married for 35 years to Sheryl Palm, a Speech Pathologist at BC Children’s Hospital.
-They have three children and two granddaughters and have lived in Vancouver Kingsway for 25 years.
+He has been married for 41 years to Sheryl Palm, a Speech Pathologist at BC Children’s Hospital.
+They have three children and two granddaughters and have lived in Vancouver Kingsway for over 30 years.

 Are you ready to take action?